 Cassidy McFadzean was born in Regina, Saskatchewan, graduated with an MFA from the Iowa Writers’ Workshop, and now lives in Toronto.
 In 2015 she published Hacker Packer, which won two Saskatchewan Book Awards and was a finalist for the Gerald Lampert Memorial Award.
 Cassidy’s second collection Drolleries, a finalist for the Raymond Souster Award, was published in 2019.
 Her poems have appeared in magazines across Canada and the U.S., and she has been a finalist for the CBC Literary Awards and anthologized in The Best Canadian Poetry series.
-Her work is formally playful, often combining rhyme and pop culture allusions with references to classical mythology and the natural world to explore themes of gender roles, visual arts, and the supernatural.
-Cassidy's third book Crying Dress is forthcoming from House of Anansi Press.
+Her work is formally playful, often combining rhyme and pop culture allusions with references to classical mythology and the natural world to explore themes of gender roles, grief, and the metaphysical.
+Cassidy's third book Crying Dress is forthcoming from House of Anansi Press in April 2024.